jmscslgroup/can_to_ros/README.md

 # can_to_ros
-can_to_ros is a ROS package that reads CAN bus messages and GPS data from provided csv files, decode the messages, and publish them to ROS topics.
+can_to_ros is a ROS package that reads CAN bus messages from provided csv file or in real time, decode the messages, publish them to ROS topics, and record the published messages.
 ### Prerequisites

 ROS melodic